 Chris is an attorney with Foster Graham Milstein & Calisher, LLP where he maintains a litigation practice representing financial institutions and investors in the secondary mortgage markets.
 He also handles a variety of other legal issues, including fraud-related claims, real estate disputes, the False Claims Act, and criminal litigation.
 In his non-legal life, Chris is a songwriter who has recorded music for film, including a recent PBS Documentary about Neal Cassady, and has had songs play on CPR's OpenAir.

 Dan is the regional director of the Environmental Defense Fund.
-Dan served six years in the Colorado House, and was the state’s youngest House Minority Leader.
+He served six years in the Colorado House and was the state’s youngest House Minority Leader.
 Dan also served four years in the Colorado Senate, and chaired the Judiciary Committee and was vice chairman of the Agriculture, Natural Resources and Energy Committee.

 Adam is a writer, producer and director with 20 years in the film business.
 His television and feature work has appeared in movie theaters on Video On Demand, PBS, Tennis Channel, iTunes and Netflix.
 He has worked in advertising with the Kids Connection Worldwide Division of Saatchi & Saatchi.
 He founded the Colorado-based Front Range Production Group and Denver-based film studio Uptown 6, and he completed his first Young Adult novel, "Knox Chase on the Case."